 Upon reception of the request the Audio Resource Server shall process the request and gracefully mute the audio output of the infotainment system.
 When the ResourceUpdate message indicates a manual audio mute is Granted "ResourceUpdate.St (Front Requester, Not Requested, Manual Audio Mute, Granted)" then the Audio Volume Settings Server shall mute the Granted source (ex. no mute of SYNC Prompts, Chimes and applicable sources in table AUMGNT-GREQ-014552-Audio Request_Properties of Priorities_Overview).

-While the volume is muted and the customer increases the volume then the "Manual Audio Mute" shall be released by the Audio Resource Server in the ResourceUpdate.st message and then the Audio Volume Settings Server shall unmute.,
+While the volume is muted and the user adjusts the volume (increase or decrease volume) then the "Manual Audio Mute" shall be released by the Audio Resource Server in the ResourceUpdate.st message and then the Audio Volume Settings Server shall unmute from the last volume step before the mute event.

 Note: when a DSP AMP is present the AHU is still responsible for releasing the Manual Audio Mute with a volume change.